khmarbaise/disco/README.md

 ## Basic Idea

-Usage of the Foojay DISCO API
+Use the Foojay JDK Discovery API

 ## TODO